gpadolina/DeepLearning-notes/DeepLearning/Generative deep learning.md

 * VAEs result in highly structured, continuous latent representations.
 For this reason, they work well for doing all sorts of image editing in latent space: face swapping, turning a frowning smiling face, and so on.
 They also work nicely for doing latent-space-based animations, such as animating a walk along a cross section of the latent space, showing a starting image slowly morphing into different images in a continous way.
+* GANs enable the generation of realistic single-frame images but may not induce latent spaces with solid structure and high continuity.